Level of Study

 Objectives and Content

-- use the principle of texturing for computer graphics
+- understands the core concepts and mathematical foundations of computer graphics

 Required Previous Knowledge